 - 84. At all material times the contracts of loan between the second defendant and the plaintiff and the Group Members contained an implied term that the second defendant would act in good faith, or alternatively that it would not conduct the banking customer relationship that arose pursuant to the terms of the facility agreements in bad faith. - 85.
-In breach of the implied term, the second defendant failed to so act in the manner in which it impaired and collectively provisioned the plaintiff's and the Group Members loans and facilities that had been recorded on the Corporate Loan Book of BankWest, and which included the facilities to which the first plaintiff was a party and the facilities of the Group Members.
+In breach of the implied term, the second defendant failed to so act in the manner in which it impaired and collectively provisioned the plaintiff's and the Group Members loans and facilities that had been recorded on the Corporate Loan Book of BankWest, and which included the facilities to which the first plaintiff second and third plaintiffs were as a party and the facilities of the Group Members.

-- a) The first plaintiff relies on the particulars provided in paragraph 72 and 75 to 79 hereof; - b) In the circumstances of the arrangements and agreements between the plaintiff and the Group Members, and the second defendant, there was an implied duty to co-operate on the part of the second defendant and to act co-operatively with the plaintiff and with the Group Members in relation to the exercise of rights and obligations under the customer facility agreements, but which the second defendant failed to do or to observe: - c) In the circumstances, there was an implied duty for the second defendant to act honestly, which it failed to do; - d) The second defendant had a duty to recognise and to have regard to the legitimate commercial interests of the first plaintiff and Group Members in respect of the approach to which it reviewed their facilities, but which it failed to do: - e) The second defendant had an obligation not to act in bad faith; - f) In the circumstances the second defendant failed to honour the obligation that it owed to the first plaintiff and to the Group Members.
+- a) The first plaintiff second and third plaintiffs rely on the particulars provided in paragraph 72 and 75 to 79 hereof; - b) In the circumstances of the arrangements and agreements between the plaintiffs and the Group Members, and the second defendant, there was an implied duty to co-operate on the part of the second defendant and to act co-operatively with the plaintiffs and with the Group Members in relation to the exercise of rights and obligations under the customer facility agreements, but which the second defendant failed to do or to observe:

+- c) In the circumstances, there was an implied duty for the second defendant to act honestly, which it failed to do; - d) The second defendant had a duty to recognise and to have regard to the legitimate commercial interests of the first plaintiff second and third plaintiffs and the Group Members in respect of the approach to which it reviewed their facilities, but which it failed to do; - e) The second defendant had an obligation not to act in bad faith; - f) In the circumstances the second defendant failed to honour the obligations that it owed to the first plaintiff second and third plaintiffs and to the Group Members.